robkremers/KafkaBasics/readme.txt

 	- kafka_producer
 		- A Java REST Spring Boot application.
 			- Based on spring-boot-starter-web
+			- Data enters the application via a POST action and sent to Kafka topic 'bookTopic'.
 	- kafka_consumer
 		- A Java Spring Boot application.
 			- Based on spring-boot-starter.
 			- The use of '@EnableKafka' in class KafkaConfiguration acts as a @Service and will keep the application up.
+			- The content of topic 'bookTopic' is consumed.
 - Postman:
 	POST: http://localhost:9999/api/kafka
 	- Body (raw, JSON):